dandelprado/Study-Notes/Numerical Analysis/Solving Non-linear System Using Closed Methods.md

 ---
-title: "Closed Methods in Finding the Root of a Non-linear Systems"
+title: "Closed Methods in Finding the Root of a Non-linear System"
 author: "Dan del Prado"
 date: "BSCS3"
 geometry: margin=1in